Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 - **Priorities:** Uses a fixed numerical priority range, typically 1 (lowest RT priority) to 99 (highest RT priority) on Linux systems.
   - A thread with priority 1 using `SCHED_FIFO` will always preempt and run before any `SCHED_OTHER` thread (which implicitly runs at priority 0).
   - While thread with higher priority with `SCHED_FIFO` will get priority but thread with same priority with `SCHED_FIFO` will behave as FIFO manner.
+- **Permissions:** Requires root privileges to set and run, as an errant high-priority thread could lock out all other system processes (priority inversion).

 Modified code with scheduling thread priority